UW Tacoma Library

 Explore research materials in the humanities and social sciences, primarily in Chinese, Japanese, and Korean, from East Asia.

 Library of Congress classification is for books and serials.
-Microforms, audio and video recordings, CDs and DVDs, and pre-cataloged materials use different call number systems.
+Microforms, audio and video recordings, CDs and DVDs, and materials use different call number systems.
 Display periodicals are shelved alphabetically by title.

 The main system in use is the Library of Congress classification system, which was implemented in 1969.
 Call numbers are alpha-numeric.
 The first line of each number is made up of one, two, or three letters of the alphabet followed by two or more lines of letters and numbers.